-Beside human hoods, your good old fridge is able to accommodate wet cat foods as well if you plan ahead.
+Besides human hoods, your good old fridge is able to accommodate wet cat foods as well if you plan ahead.
 Split the contents of a can of cat food into meal-sized portions, put them into suitable containers and toss the containers into the refrigerator.
-Once your pet comes to you for foods, simply get one of the food containers, let the contents thaw and give your cat the meal it expects.
+Once your pet comes to you for food, simply get one of the food containers, let the contents thaw and give your cat the meal it expects.

 No Garage, Shed And Alike

 While canned foods could stay good for a long period of time, you must not keep them in hot environments.
 Garage, shed and similar places could produce temperatures as high as 100 degrees Fahrenheit (37.7 degrees Celsius).
 Extensive heat exposure would steadily degrade the canned foods and make them unsafe for consumption.

 Firmly Secure The Canned Foods

 All it takes is a minor hole for bacteria to infiltrate and make the contents of a cat food can a breeding ground for microorganisms.
 Because of that, avoid buying dented cans and always remember to secure the cans so they don't get damaged.

 Frequently Asked Questions And Answers About Canned Foods For Cats.

 - Plastic and metal, which one is the ideal material for food container?

 Studies show that certain types of plastic containers have negative impacts on the tastes, odors and texture of cat foods.
 So it's best to stick with metal containers if you have some on hand.

 - What should I do if my pet refuses to eat recently-thawed foods?